 HMRC - IPT07845 - Contracts Providing Cover For A Period Exceeding 12 Months

+Contracts providing cover for a period exceeding 12 months

-If a taxable premium is received or written after the date of announcement of a rate change but before the implementation date and the period of cover begins before the implementation date and ends on or after the first anniversary of the change, then an apportionment must be made to calculate the IPT due.
+If a taxable premium is received or written after the date of announcement of a rate change but before the implementation date and the period of cover begins before the implementation date and ends on or after the first anniversary of the change, then an apportionment must be made to calculate the correct IPT due.

 The IPT due on that proportion of the premium attributable to the period from the inception date to the anniversary of the rate change can be calculated at the old rate.
 The IPT due on that proportion of the premium attributable to the period from the anniversary of the rate change must be accounted for at the new rate.
 The tax point for the second element of the premium will be deemed to be the implementation date.